cortexrd/Knack-Toolkit-Library/README.md

     rules, enable auto-reload and set the Confirmation message to "Heartbeat sent successfully.".

+6)  Still in the iFrameWnd, add a table view that displays App Settings, with title: **App Settings AUTOREFRESH=15**.
+Source filter: **Item Starting with APP**, sorted alphabetically A to Z. No Search, inline editing = On, 10 records at a time, no filtering allowed.
+Add all fields.

-5)  Be sure you have the Show iFrameWnd checkbox on in [User Prefs](#user-preferences-1) above.
+7)  Be sure you have the Show iFrameWnd checkbox on in [User Prefs](#user-preferences-1) above.

-6)  Refresh the app and you should see in the iFrameWnd the heartbeat being submitted every minute and the Online being set to Yes.
+8)  Refresh the app and you should see in the iFrameWnd the heartbeat being submitted every minute and the Online being set to Yes.

-7)  **VIEWER**: To view the heartbeats, online status, latest activity, SW Version, etc., create a Sysop Dashboard page accessible to Developer role only, with a table view that shows the Accounts having an Active status.
+9)  **VIEWER**: To view the heartbeats, online status, latest activity, SW Version, etc., create a Sysop Dashboard page accessible to Developer role only, with a table view that shows the Accounts having an Active status.
 Title: **Account Status AUTOREFRESH=60**.